margen2/goknition/README.md

 </pre>

 The IDs folder **Must** be organized as shown here.
 Each subfolder's name will be used to query for a particular face.
-The Data folder doesn't have those same restrictions as any file inside it will be saved, and the filename (without the extension) will be the image ID.
+The Data folder doesn't have those same restrictions as any file inside it will be saved.

 ## Creating a collection:
-To create a Rekognition face collection, select the "Create collection" option on the menu.
-This collection will hold all the faces you want to identify inside each image.
-Paste the IDs folder and create a name for the collection.
+A Rekognition face collection will hold all the faces you want to identify in the DATA folder.
+To create one, select the "Create collection" option on the menu and insert the path to the IDs folder and a name for the collection.

 ## Uploading images:
-Select the "Upload images" option and paste the path to the DATA folder with the name of the collection that you want to use.
+To search for faces inside an image, select the "Upload images" option and insert the path to the DATA folder with the name of the collection you want to use.

 ## Results:
 After uploading your images, you can search by a specific face by selecting the "Make a query" option, or you can save all of the matches inside another folder using the "Save matches" option.